rolandyuwy/tp/docs/team/jonahtanjz.md

   * Added validation for user input
     * Check for invalid prefixes in command
     * Check for duplicate prefixes that are not supposed to be repeated in the command
-  * Refactor AB3 code to adapt to SimplyKitchen
+  * Refactored AB3 code to adapt to SimplyKitchen
   * Wrote additional tests for new and existing features to increase coverage.

 #### Code contributed: